Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Vemik frowned and set them down where she asked, then knuckled back to get a look at her face. "...Did I make you mad?"

 She laugh-sighed and shook her head.
-"No Vemik, but if you’re trying to impress me… you’re barking up the wrong tree, honey."
+"No Vemik, but if you’re trying to impress me... you’re barking up the wrong tree, honey."

 ...Well.
 He could *feel* himself sag unhappily.
 "Okay," he said a bit sadly.
 It had been a long time since a woman said no to him, but a man always stopped when—